 So what about the image shown?
 I recognise a path, a bridge, and bamboo, and the light half way down the path.
 See!
 I can name them from my catalogue of familiar things in my head.
 Not abstract.

 I have never seen a path with quite those curves, going to that kind of bridge, and certainly not through bamboo that tall, in winter.
 And that bamboo – it’s not the leaves I know from the plant down by the river near my house.
 These are leaves someone has produced on a flat plane; not even a photographic reproduction, but an artistic representation, which has then been arranged and projected as light from a screen.

-Sometimes I wonder what makes me spend time looking at representations of the outside world in Second Life when I live in a house that overlooks a nature reserve and a nationally recognised site of scientfic interest.
-And I think it can be explained at least in part by this; 35 years ago I bought a classic flower identification book that has just been republished as a second edition, but now out of print again).
+Sometimes I wonder what makes me spend time looking at representations of the outside world in Second Life when I live in a house that overlooks a nature reserve and a nationally recognised site of scientific interest.
+And I think it can be explained at least in part by this; 35 years ago I bought a classic flower identification book (was republished as a second edition, but now out of print again).

 It’s not photographic, and despite being a photographer by nature, I don’t think a photographic guide has bettered it.
 There is something about illustration that can get closer to the essentials and the feel of the natural world than a photograph.